alexia-259/alexia-259/README.md

 # Summary
 A motivated Cyber Security student with a strong academic foundation and project experience using a wide range of programming languages and software packages.
-I am keen to leverage my knowledge and ambition in an Assistant Lecturer position to contribute to the education of the next generation of cybersecurity professionals.
+I am keen to leverage my knowledge and ambition and to expand my knowledge.